Introduction to the Physical Sciences

 Students measure the spectra and Doppler shifts of starlight and investigate the structure of space-time using experiments that simulate the theory of special relativity.
 Expanding weather balloons are used to mimic the expansion of the universe, and to prove Hubble’s Law.

 Philip Frankel earned a B.S. in physics and a B.A. in mathematics from Binghamton University and was awarded an M.S. in physics from New York University, where he conducted soft condensed matter research.
-He is currently an adjunct instructor at N.Y.U. and teaches physics at Hunter College High School in Manhattan.
+He is an adjunct instructor at NYU and teaches physics at Hunter College High School in Manhattan.
 He is a recipient of the Outstanding Teaching Award from NYU for his contributions to undergraduate physics education.

 Specific course information, such as hours and instructors, are subject to change at the discretion of the University.